zotonic/zotonic/doc/ref/actions/action_moreresults.rst

 Show more results of the current search query inline on the page.

 The `moreresults` action is an alternative to using a next/previous pager to paginate through search results.
 Instead, `moreresults` lets you load more results from the current search, directly onto the same page.
-This feature is similar to Twitter's "more" button, Slashdot's "many more" button, and others.
+This feature is similar to Twitter’s *more* button, Slashdot’s *many more* button, and others.

 Using it is quite simple.
 The only special thing you need is that every result item should go into its own template.
 The minimal example is something like the following::